Edward Gardiner

 Edward Gardiner (1825–1859) was an American civil engineer and architect.
 He co-founded the American Society of Civil Engineers and Architects and served as its first vice president.
-Five years later he was one of the 13 founders of the American Institute of Architects.
+Five years later, he became one of the 13 founders of the American Institute of Architects.

 Early life

 Gardiner was born in 1825 in Boston, Massachusetts.
 He was the second son of William Howard Gardiner (1797–1880) and Caroline Perkins (1800–1867).
 His father was a prominent Boston lawyer.

-His paternal grandfather was Rev. John Sylvester John Gardiner (1765–1830) and his maternal grandfather was merchant Thomas Handasyd Perkins, in 1823.
+His paternal grandfather was Rev. John Sylvester John Gardiner (1765–1830) and his maternal grandfather was slave-trader Thomas Handasyd Perkins, in 1823.

 Career

 Gardiner co-founded the American Society of Civil Engineers and Architects and served as its first vice president.
 Five years later in 1857, he was one of the 13 founders, along with Richard Upjohn and Richard Morris Hunt, of the American Institute of Architects.

 Gardiner was known for his debate with Henry C. Dudley over the issue of architectural competitions.